keesschollaart81/case.schollaart.net/_posts/2016-10-20-deploy-your-azure-fuctions-using-visual-studio-team-services.md

 ## ARM Template
 The first step is to include the Azure Function in the ARM Template.
 An Azure Function is a specialized kind of AppService.

-Besides the snippet below, an Azure Function requires an additional storage account compared to a regular AppService, this storage account is not includes in this snippet but is include in the [example template](https://github.com/keesschollaart81/azure-function-deploy/blob/master/AzureFunctionDeployExample/Templates/azuredeploy.json).
+Besides the snippet below, an Azure Function requires an additional storage account compared to a regular AppService, this storage account is not included in this snippet but is included in the [example template](https://github.com/keesschollaart81/azure-function-deploy/blob/master/AzureFunctionDeployExample/Templates/azuredeploy.json).

 ~~~ json
 {